 First, to make the magic happen you need a solution to effectively attach a digital link to a product and redirect visitors.
 That solution is a data carrier: a QR code, for example, or a Data Matrix.

 Second, manually constructing digital link URIs one by one is obviously not sustainable.
 Also because you want to make sure that there are neither syntax errors nor typos or wrong information in your digital link before proceeding to print a flawed digital link QR on hundreds of thousands of, say, soda cans.
-You need a reliable tool to generate and validate your digital links.
+You need a reliable tool to generate and validate your digital links

 Let’s get into details about these two important aspects of GS1 digital link implementation.